sparkflows/sparkflows-docs/docs/user-guide/data-preparation/filter.rst

 Row Filter
 ----------------------------------------

-Below is a sample workflow which contains Row Filter processor in Fire Insights.
+Below is a sample workflow which contains Row Filter processor in Sparkflows.
 It demonstrates the usage of Row Filter node to filter incoming dataset based on specified condition.

 It does the following processing of data: